-- (12.08) There shall be no reduction in the benefits provided by the benefit plans listed in Section 12.07. - (12.09) Employees shall pay the full monthly premiums for a long term disability plan which pays a non-taxable monthly benefit of 67% of the first \$3,000 monthly basic salary, 50% of the next \$2,500 and 40% of the balance to a maximum of \$10,000 monthly benefit. - (12.10) Upon request, the Employer agrees to meet with the Union to discuss the disposition of any Employment Insurance premium rebates.
+(12.08) There shall be no reduction in the benefits provided by the benefit plans listed in Section 12.07.

+(12.09) Employees shall pay the full monthly premiums for a long-term disability plan which pays a non-taxable monthly benefit of 67% of the first \$3,000 monthly basic salary, 50% of the next \$2,500 and 40% of the balance to a maximum of \$10,000 monthly benefit.
+The foregoing is a general description of the plan; the provisions of the insurance policy will govern.

+(12.10) Upon request, the Employer agrees to meet with the Union to discuss the disposition of any Employment Insurance premium rebates.